 Rev. Michael Guthrie - Morning Mindfulness:

 A study from 2005 found the daily practice of gratitude impacted both the levels of the participants' happiness and depression.
 The practice is called 3 Good Things.
 Take time today to observe and identify 3 good things that occur, big or small.
 At the end of the day, reflect back, taking 30 minutes to write down those three good things and why they happened.
 This will help you reframe your day, move past the negative experiences and emotions you're holding on to, and embrace the most positive, good experiences of your day.
 Developing this as a daily practice is guaranteed to make you more resilient.

-The Labyrinth at Advent can be used for personal prayer and reflection even though the church BUILDING is closed.
-There are benches around the perimeter and everyone is welcome to use the labyrinth.
-We appreciate your doing social distancing and wearing mask if others are present.
+The Labyrinth at Advent can be used for personal prayer and reflection even though the building is closed.
+There are benches around the perimeter for anyone to use.
+We appreciate social distancing and wearing mask if others are present.

 You can also use this link to a Virtual Labyrinth. https://www.youtube.com/watch?v=XbtM5KYYvcg

 "Now and Then" Podcast

 Don’t miss this week’s Now & Then timely and engaging interview with John Dear – a peace activist jailed more than 80 times, Nobel Peace Prize nominee, author, and good friend of Henri Nouwen’s.
 Listen to the Podcast